-Figure 22.
+Figure 23.
 Audio Clock Generation Processing

-The part can accept an MCLK input from 512 kHz to 50 MHz, which can then be passed through either a programmable divider or a PLL, to get the proper internal audio master clock needed by the part.
+The device can accept an MCLK input from 512 kHz to 50 MHz, which can then be passed through either a programmable divider or a PLL to get the proper internal audio master clock required by the device.
 The BCLK input can also be used to generate the internal audio master clock.